PeterGyger/stevemar.github.io/_posts/2018-09-28-wordpress-and-watson-assistant.md

 ---
 title: "Integrating Watson Assistant with WordPress"
 excerpt: "How to integrate your Watson Assistant chatbot with WordPress"
 tags:
   - software
   - advocacy
   - watson
 image:
-  path: /images/watson-wp-logo.png
+  path: /images/wordpress-and-watson-assistant/watson-wp-logo.png
-  thumbnail: /images/watson-wp-logo.png
+  thumbnail: /images/wordpress-and-watson-assistant/watson-wp-logo.png
 ---

 I recently published a tutorial on [IBM Developer](https://developer.ibm.com/tutorials/how-to-integrate-your-watson-assistant-chatbot-with-wordpress/) about integrating Watson Assistant with WordPress.
-I wanted to give a super, brief description here on my personal site.
+I wanted to give a brief description here on my personal site.

 The gist of it is: